code-chimp/bdd-react-app/docs/project-structure.md

 Contains project documentation.

+- **development-guide.md**: Detailed guide for developers working on the project.
 - **live-demo.md**: Documentation for the live demo.
+- **project-structure.md**: Overview of the project's folder and file structure.
 - **quick-start-guide.md**: Quick start guide for setting up and running the project.
+- **would-you-like-to-know-more.md**: Additional learning resources and references.

 ### `public/`